rebeccasaxon/deep-learning-challenge/README.md

 2. Adding neurons to hidden layers and added hidden layers.
 The accuracy decreased to 53%.
 3. Updateing activation function of output layer from "sigmoid" to "tanh."
 The accuracy decreased to 50%.

+## Summary
+Overall the initial model had the best results in terms of accuracy.
+One issue that may have affected the accuracy of the models is overfitting.
+In order to mitigate this issue, I would conside using a random forest model.